 Put quality content first

 Ida Ebbengaard speaks of a “huge difference” between public broadcasters and commercial stations in Denmark in this regard.
 “What is easier than just give listeners crap?
 Sorry for my language.
 What we can do is enhance the level and give the audience quality.”
-What she doesn’t mention here is that the public radio broadcaster DR has incredible resources at hand, compared to most commercial stations in Denmark of which some can hardly get by…
+Of course, they play a different game.
+As a public broadcaster, DR has resources that cannot be compared to those of most commercial stations in Denmark.

 Get outside your studio